boyangzhang/cis195-hw2-calculator/README.md

 CIS195-HW2-Calculator
 By: Boyang Zhang

-I used the Stanford slide deck as the basis for my calculator which is why the naming and GUI is similar, since I had no idea what proper design or style for iOS development is.
-However, I implemented infix to postfix conversion algorithm on my own using this as the source:
+I used the Stanford slide deck as the basis for my calculator which is why the naming and GUI is similar.
+I had no idea what was the proper way to design and build iOS apps so using the Stanford slide deck as a base was helpful.
+However my code still largely differs from the stanford slide deck since I implemented the infix to postfix conversion algorithm as detailed in this link:

 http://www.lawrence.edu/fast/greggj/CMSC270/Infix.html

-I also want to take 1 late day to fix some corner cases!

 Also divide by 0 returns 0 in that part of the operator because I don't wanna deal with NaNs